pjastam/automated_setups/README.md

 Log is saved as /var/log/cloud-init-output.log

+A simple marker file is created that can be used to verify that cloud-init completed successfully: touch /etc/cloud-init-finished

+Node.js setup is included for Node.js development or run JavaScript-based services (like APIs, web apps, or tools like JupyterLab extensions).

 Check these things manually first:
 - Make sure the R apt source matches the system
   (see https://cran.rstudio.com/bin/linux/ubuntu/fullREADME.html for names)